 How quickly should my A/C cool my house?

-After the humidity is removed, about 1 degree an hour in a 95F day.
-Know that it can take up to 24 hours to remove all the humidity from your home, and during that period of time the temperature will not drop at the same rate.
+After the humidity is removed, about 1 degree an hour on a 95F day.
+Know that it can take up to 24 hours to remove all the humidity from your home, and during that period of time, the temperature will not drop at the same rate.

 Be aware that setting the humidity level at 52-54% on a humid day is very reasonable.
-Homeowners need to be careful from abrupt changes in the humidity of environments, for example if you are coming in and out of the house.
+Homeowners need to be careful of abrupt changes in the humidity of environments, for example, if they are coming in and out of the house.

 Will a dirty furnace filter or dirty condenser affect the cooling?

-Yes, they will affect air flow and therefore affect the cooling.
-Usually, part of the central air conditioning system (A-coil) sits on top of the furnace.
+Yes, they will affect airflow and therefore affect the cooling.
+Usually, part of the central air conditioning system (A-coil) sits atop the furnace.

-To keep your system at maximum efficiency change the filters regularly and make sure the condenser is clean.
+To keep your system at maximum efficiency change the filters regularly and ensure the condenser is clean.
 Cottonwood could be a problem.

 My A/C is not cooling well could it need a recharge?

-Air conditioners are a sealed system and are not supposed to lose their refrigerant.
+Air conditioners are sealed systems and are not supposed to lose their refrigerant.
 If you do need more refrigerant, you likely have a leak in the system and should have it looked at.